- J.D.New York University School of Law1997

 - B.A.Cornell University1994

-Preston Pugh is an experienced trial lawyer, represents employers, and is a member of the firm's Executive Committee.
-Recognized by Legal 500 for corporate investigations, and trained as both a federal prosecutor and a labor and employment lawyer, Mr. Pugh represents corporations and large institutions in risk avoidance and mitigation investigations and litigation.
-He also works with clients in multiple stages of crisis management, often in situations that are Human Resources-relevant.
-Challenges that he has helped clients successfully navigate include alleged executive or key employee misconduct in the workplace, qui tam cases, misstatements of financials, workplace violence, trade secrets disputes over important data, regulatory inspections incidents, the full range of employment discrimination litigation, and insider threats of terrorism.
+Preston Pugh is an experienced trial and investigations lawyer and is a member of the firm's Executive Committee.
+Recognized by Legal 500 for corporate investigations, and having served for several years in the federal government, Mr. Pugh represents corporations and large institutions in internal and government-initiated investigations, litigation that stems from those investigations, and in multiple stages of crisis management, often in cases that have an HR component.
+Challenges that he has helped clients successfully navigate include alleged executive or key employee misconduct in the workplace, qui tam (False Claims Act) cases, misstatements of financials, workplace violence, trade secrets disputes over important data, regulatory inspections incidents, the full range of employment discrimination litigation, and insider threats.

 Mr. Pugh was appointed by a federal district court in one of the Equal Employment Opportunity Commission's (EEOC) largest monitorships to date involving racial discrimination and harassment.
 At the conclusion of the monitorship, the district court observed, "You're that outsider coming in...
-Not easy to do, but you did it well...
-I think that everybody chose well when they picked you to do this job."
+Not easy to do, but you did it well...."
 He was also the first monitor appointed by the Waterfront Commission of New York and New Jersey Harbors, overseeing a stevedore's efforts to root out organized crime.
-Mr. Pugh currently serves as a deputy monitor in the gaming industry overseeing a company's efforts to prevent, among other things, sexual harassment and discrimination.
+Mr. Pugh currently serves as an appointed deputy monitor in the gaming industry overseeing a company's efforts to prevent, among other things, sexual harassment and discrimination.

 Licensed to practice in Washington, DC, New York, and Illinois, Mr. Pugh is a known advocate in both trial and appellate courts.
 He has successfully tried a wide variety of federal cases, and has argued civil appeals in the First, Fourth, Sixth, Seventh, Eighth, Ninth, and District of Columbia Circuits in the United States Courts of Appeals.
-He has succeeded in two cases of first impression: one in the First Circuit and another, as amicus counsel, in the Illinois Supreme Court.
+He has succeeded in two cases of first impression: one in the United States Court of Appeals for the First Circuit and another, as amicus counsel, in the Illinois Supreme Court.

 Immediately prior to joining Miller & Chevalier, Mr. Pugh was a partner at a prominent trial boutique in Chicago.
 He was recognized as an "Illinois Super Lawyer" from 2011 to 2017 and received multiple Special Service Awards during his time at the U.S. Attorney's Office in Chicago.
 For 10 years, he served as part of the national faculty for the National Institute for Trial Advocacy and has been an adjunct professor in appellate advocacy at Loyola University Chicago School of Law.